 Under the terms of the 1994 WTO Agreement, Canada has established tariff rate quotas (TRQ) for a number of dairy products.
 TRQs are the quantities of products that can enter Canada with little or no tariff.
 With the support of the industry, the CDC has acted as the receiver of imports of butter under federal permit since 1995 and has directed this product through butter manufacturers to the food sector.
-The 2016 TRQ for butter remains at 3,274 tonnes.
+Insufficient supply of Canadian butter in the fall 2015 required that the CDC imports 4,000 tonnes of butter in addition to its import butter TRQ of 3,274 tonnes.
 World prices at the time of purchase will determine the total financial commitment.